HyeonjeYang/AutodeskPyInventor/README.md

 # AutodeskPyInventor

-**Reliability-first Python automation for Autodesk Inventor, built for both humans and AI coding agents.**
+**Python automation for Autodesk Inventor, built for both humans and AI coding agents.**

-Every CAD recipe first builds a validated, serializable `FeaturePlan`.
-Plans can be inspected, unit-tested, and dry-run **without Inventor installed** — only real part/assembly generation and STL export need Windows + Inventor.

 ---

 ## Quickstart